danielboothibm/os-code-server/README.md

 # os-code-server
-code server for openshift \n
+code server for openshift

 These scripts can be used to create and manage a live vs code environment into an OpenShift cluster.

 This can be helpful when implementing pair programming practices.

+The OpenShift CLI is required for these scripts to work.

 ## Limitations